Smart Start Funded Programs

 Enhancing Quality Through Professional Development

-Enhancing Quality Through Professional Development (EQPD) will provide technical assistance to regulated childcare programs.
-Financial incentives will be paid only to child care professionals working with children ages 0 - 5 for at least 20 hours per week in a licensed facility.
-Payments will be made after successful completion (grade C or better or pass marking) of a 3 semester credt hour college level course that meets the requirements for a degree in early childhood.
+Enhancing Quality Through Professional Development (EQPD) will provide financial incentives to early childhood professionals working with children ages birth to five for at least 20 hours per week in a Stokes County licensed facility.
+Payments will be made after successful completion (grade C or better or pass marking) of a 3 semester credit hour college level course that meets the requirements for a degree in early childhood.
 Prerequisite developmental classes will be paid following the completion of three credit hours of prerequisite developmental classes.
-Financial incentives will also be given for Milestone Achievements (i.e. Early Childhood Certificate; Associate degree in Early Childhood; Bachelor degree in Early Childhood; Master's Degree in Early Childhood).
+Financial incentives will also be given for Milestone Achievements (i.e. Early Childhood Certificates; Associate degree in Early Childhood; Bachelor degree in Early Childhood; Master's Degree in Early Childhood).
 Per-course incentives may be paid after each course completed.
 Milestone Achievement payments will occur only one time per person for each Milestone Achievement level completed.
 Eligible Milestone Achievement recipients must have received per course incentives through EQPD for a minimum of two semesters within the current and/or immediately preceding two fiscal years.
-The responsibilities of the EQPD in-house and contracted staff will include: publicizing the program and recruiting participants; providing technical assistance to maintain or increase quality which may include performing the Environment Rating Scale; assistance in developing Quality Improvement Plans; reviewing professional development plans, transcripts, diplomas and employment status; executing agreements; processing payment requests; evaluating progress and making oral and written reports to the Executive Director and Board, as requested.
-Smart Start funds may be used for light refreshments, meals and/or meeting expenses.
-Contact Dianne Durham at email@example.com or call 336-985-2676, ext.
+Stokes Partnership for Children supports EQPD through Smart Start funds and encourages all early childhood professionals enrolled in college to request additional information about this opportunity.
+Contact Dianne Durham at firstname.lastname@example.org or call 336-985-2676, ext.
 166 for questions.

 NC Pre-K Support